Monthly Archives: April 2010

 F.D.A.
 Steps Up Oversight of Infusion Pumps

 The New York Times reports the Food and Drug Administration plans to “tighten their oversight” of medical devices, including infusion pumps that automatically deliver drugs and food to hospital patients.
 Last week the FDA issued guidelines requiring manufacturers of the pumps to provide the agency with more test data than previously required for approval.
-One reason [...]
+One […]

 Despite Federal Law, Many Hospitals Aren’t Reporting Disciplinary Actions

 The consumer organization Public Citizen has issued a report stating that hospitals and medical boards, contrary to the federal law of the past 20 years, are not reporting all the doctors they discipline for medical incompetence, unprofessional conduct, substandard care, etc. These reports are supposed to be made to the National Practitioner Data Bank.
-Here are [...]
+Here […]

 Friday Fun